ninabarzh/qyrvunth/darkweb/README.md

 Requires the `requests`, `beautifulsoup`, `pandas` and `re` libraries.Pandas is a data manipulation package which can be used to store and export scraped data scraped to `.json` or `.csv` files.

 When snowballing the darkweb by scraping one needs a Tor browser or [Whonix workstation VM](https://github.com/tymyrddin/orchard/blob/main/mitigations/virtualisation/kvm/Whonix.md).
+The Tor browser is based on Firefox.

 Selenium is a browser automation package useful for crawling websites and extracting data.
 For automation, selenium requires a driver.
 The Tor browser is based on Firefox.